ronaldosvieira/gym-locm/gym_locm/experiments/README.md

 draft agent, as depicted in the paper.
 The script will create files at `tournament_results/` describing the individual win rates of every set of matches, the aggregate win rates, average mana curves and every individual draft choice made by every agent, in CSV format, for human inspection, and as serialized Pandas data frames (PKL format), for easy further data manipulation.
+To learn about other script's parameters, execute it with the `--help` flag.

 To reproduce the plot containing the agent's three-dimensional coordinates found via Principal Component Analysis and grouped via K-Means, simply execute the [similarities.py](similarities.py) script: